Jet Aerobatics

 In August 2000, she moved albeit temporarily to North Weald, finally making Jersey her new home, she did however remain a regular attendee at UK air shows.
 At the end of the 2006 air show season XW324 moved back in to the hangar at Hawarden where she become a ‘Hangar Queen’ for around a year.
 She was notably absent throughout the 2007 season and was eventually put up for sale.
 Negotiations for her sale began in September 2007 and an agreement was soon reached, 324 was officially purchased by the current owner Jeff Bell on the 16th September 2007.

-Following her sale, negotiations began to bring XW324 back to an airworthy status and a scope of work was agreed with North Wales Military Aviation Services to carry out the necessary work.
+Following her sale, negotiations began to bring XW324 back to flight status and a scope of work was agreed with North Wales Military Aviation Services to carry out the necessary work.
 In addition to the servicing requirements XW324’s brakes were upgraded to those used on the Strikemaster, her wings were removed and the upper lug attachments were non-destructively tested (NDT’d) in accordance with the outstanding mandatory permit directive (MPD).
 Testing was completed successfully and the non-aerobatic flight and G restrictions were lifted effectively allowing 324 to fly to the limits as advertised in the RAF JP Mk5 pilots notes.
 324 was ferried to East Midlands Airport on the 25th May 2008 where she remains to this day.

 Since late 2007, XW324 has received continuous refurbishment work to bring her to a condition as close as possible (without a total rebuild) to that when she rolled off the production line in 1970.
+However, following damage sustained by an unforeseen tyre blow out on landing in late 2022, 324 has received a sustained 12 month period of repair and deep maintenance.
+Particular attention has been paid to areas of the airframe which became easily accessible due to her disassembly, these areas would have otherwise not have been accessible.

 The ejector seats in XW324 are kept serviceable and these too have been refurbished to an “as new” condition.
 The now time expired parachutes, harnesses and the old upholstery have all been replaced thus completing the entire cockpit restoration.

-Jet Provost Design and Development
+Jet Provost Design and Development | |

-File Size: 638 kb
+File Size: | 638 kb |

-File Type: pdf
+File Type: |

 Flypast Article - February 2010